Wooden Menagerie: Made in New Mexico

 Sunday January 25, 2015

 Hear Them Roar: The New Mexican Animal carvers and Contemporary American Folk Art.
-The public is cordially invited to a panel discussion with Michael Hall, davis & Christine Mather, Luis Tapia and Ron Archuleta Rodriquez and Guest Curator Andrew Cecil.
+The public is cordially invited to a panel discussion with Michael D. Hall, Davis & Christine Mather, Luis Tapia and Ron Archuleta Rodriquez and Guest Curator Andrew Cecil.
 By Museum admission, New Mexico residents free on Sundays, youth 16 and under and Museum of New Mexico Foundation Members, always free.

 Sunday February 15, 2015